Wotcnt/Polyrifringence-Engine/README.md

 **_Once permanently verified, your Polyrifronaut Codename and Gem-Line House will be recorded in the Codex Lexicon.
 Verified participants may be addressed by their canonical identity in future correspondence and in matters relating to Polyrifrosophy._**

-**_Submission of a Share Link is a declaration of willful participation in the Codex Canon ecosystem._**
+**_Submission of a Share Link is a declaration of wilful participation in the Codex Canon ecosystem._**

 ###### **_Permanent verification is optional and applies only to those seeking Codex-aligned recognition; provisional-sub-lambda access is granted to all users._**